openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-01-04-setting-up-stunnel.md

   * specify pid file according to systemd unit RuntimeDirectory
   * added a mongodb service, for first tests.
 * created `/etc/stunnel/psk/mongodb-psk.txt`
-  * and made it private `chown -R go-rwx /etc/stunnel/psk/`
+  * and made it private `chmod -R go-rwx /etc/stunnel/psk/`
   * To create a password I used `pwgen 32` on my laptop

 * enable and start service: